Servideska/HPC/doc.zih.tu-dresden.de/docs/jobs_and_resources/sd_flex.md

 ## Hints for Usage

-- granularity should be a socket (28 cores)
+- Granularity should be a socket (28 cores)
-- can be used for OpenMP applications with large memory demands
+- Can be used for OpenMP applications with large memory demands
 - To use OpenMPI it is necessary to export the following environment variables, so that OpenMPI uses shared memory instead of Infiniband for message transport. `export OMPI_MCA_pml=ob1;   export  OMPI_MCA_mtl=^mxm`